 2. Middleware

-Middleware, as we mentioned above is a full-stack observability platform, and of its key features is alerts and Incident management.
+Middleware, as we mentioned above, is a full-stack observability platform, and of its key features are alerts and Incident Management.
 The tool offers an AI-powered alert system that helps developers identify & respond to critical issues at the moment they occur, improving your MTTD & MTTR.

 3. Better Uptime